 The last section of the tab allows advanced users access to the details of the QM calculation.
-The relaxed PES scan performed at the default MP2/6-31G level of theory can require significant resources and compute time.
+As before, you need to confirm the QM Software selection using the drop-down menu.
+The relaxed PES scan performed at the default MP2/6-31G\ level of theory can require significant resources and compute time.
 Adjust the number of processors and available memory as appropriate for your local resources, leaving all other settings as the default values.
-Upon clicking the Generate Dihedral Scan Input button ffTK will write out the necessary Gaussian input files for each entry in the scan box.
+Upon clicking the Generate Dihedral Scan Input button ffTK will write out the necessary QM Software input files for each entry in the scan box.
 Note that ffTK employs a bidirectional scanning approach in which two scans are performed for each dihedral: one in the (+)-direction and the second in the (-)-direction.

-- 7 Write out the input files for the dihedral scan via the Generate Dihedral Scan Input button. - 8 Optional: Run the dihedral scanning calculations where you have access to Gaussian.
+- 7 Write out the input files for the dihedral scan via the Generate Dihedral Scan Input button. - 8 Optional: Run the dihedral scanning calculations where you have access to Gaussian or ORCA.
 If you do not have access, use the output provided in the example files.

-Upon completion of all Gaussian scans, the resulting conformations can be loaded into VMD as a trajectory using the Load Dihedral Scan LOG Files button for visual inspection.
+Upon completion of all QM scans, the resulting conformations can be loaded into VMD as a trajectory using the Load Dihedral Scan LOG Files button for visual inspection.
 An advanced analysis module, named Torsion Explorer, can also be used to link the details of the torsional PES to the visualization of the scanned conformations in VMD.
 While detailed analysis is not required for a simple molecule such as ethanol, the Torsion Explorer module can be extremely useful for troubleshooting regions of the PES that fail to optimize satisfactorily.